 Getting Crap Past the Radar: Throughout the course of the movie Beaker flips off Scroogenote Granted, he only has four fingers, so it might be his index finger, but the outrage is definitely there, Gonzo says "Damn it," and Miss Piggy gropes Kermit.
 There's also the complaint of Scrooge's clerks: "our assets are frozen!"

-Large And In Charge: Scrooge, being human, towers over his <3 foot tall underlings, and pretty much the entire Muppet cast.
+Large and in Charge: Scrooge, being human, towers over his less-than-three-foot-tall underlings, and pretty much the entire Muppet cast.
 Used to good effect in the opening number, where he wades through a sea of knee-high Muppets singing about how oppressive he is.

 Last Disrespects: While not actually showing the funeral, three pigs say they'll only go to Scrooge's funeral "if lunch is provided".